 Workers in many skilled jobs—widely considered to be middle-class jobs—struggle to get by on less than $15 an hour today and would benefit from a $15 minimum wage

-- Nearly one-fourth (23 percent) of workers in manufacturing industries would see their pay increase.
+- Nearly one-fourth (23 percent) of manufacturing workers would see their pay increase.

-- About one-fifth (21 percent) of workers in the construction industry would get a raise.
+- About one-fifth (21 percent) of construction workers would get a raise.

 - One-fifth of educators and one-fourth of health care workers would get a raise—not surprising given that the median pay for many jobs in those fields is well under $15 an hour: preschool teachers ($13.84), substitute teachers ($13.47), nursing assistants ($12.78), and home health aides ($10.87).8